homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `minHeatingTemperature` (integer):
 The default heating temperature range is 16-30°C. Some Panasonic ACs have an additional heating mode for the range of 8-15°C. You can use this setting to adjust the minimum value.
 Leave it empty to use the default value.

+* `exposeInsideTemp` (boolean):
+When enabled it will create a virtual temperature sensor which will display the temperature from inside unit.
+This can be used for monitoring or automation purposes.
+Note: It is recomended to use external temperature sensor (not built-in in AC).

 * `exposeOutdoorTemp` (boolean):
 When enabled it will create a dummy temperature sensor which will display the temperature from outdoor unit.
 This can be used for monitoring or automation purposes.
 Note: It may be required for the device to be turned on to retrieve the current temperature from the outdoor unit.